-2. It can perform variety of functions addition, subtraction, multiplication and di5sion etc.
+a.
+Laptopb.
+Photocopier1.
+This is one of the oldest reprographic machines.2.
+It can perform variety of functions addition, subtraction, multiplication and division etc.

 c.
-Mimeography
+Mimeography 3.
+This is a small light weight machine specially meant for use by travelling agents.

-3. This is a small light weight machine specially meant for use by travelling agents.
+d.Calculating Machine 4.
+This machine enters information in accounting book.

-- d.
-Calculating Machines 4.
-This machine enters information in accounting books. - e.
-Book keeping machine 5.
+- e.
+Book keeping Machine - 5.
 The machine is capable of reproducing drawings, hand written and typed illustrations with a photographic process.